 In a 3-quart saucepan combine both sugars and the milk and bring to a boil over medium-high heat, while stirring constantly.
 Reduce heat to medium and continue cooking mixture, without stirring, until it reaches the soft-ball stage, 236F/113C degrees.

-While the mixture is cooling, butter an 8-inch-square pan.
-Set aside to cool.
+- While the mixture is cooling, butter an 8-inch-square pan.
+Set aside.

-Once the mixture has cooled, beat with a wooden spoon until the butter is fully incorporated and mixture starts to thicken.
-Quickly pour the mixture into the pan before it becomes too solid.
+Once the mixture has cooled down, beat with a wooden spoon until the butter is fully incorporated and mixture starts to thicken.
+Quickly pour the fudge into the buttered pan before it becomes too solid.